opencadc/science-platform/arcade-k8s-config/k9s-dev/arcade/arcade-wsproxy/README.md

 3. Fill in the value of <token base64 string> and <server> by:
   - Deploying arcade-wsproxy with `deploy-arcade-wsproxy.sh`
-  - Connect to the pod with `kubectl -n arcade-system <podID> -- bash`
+  - Connect to the pod with `kubectl -n skaha-system <podID> -- bash`
   - Grab the value from /var/run/secrets/kubernetes.io/serviceaccount/token
   - Grab the value for <server> with `env | grep KUBERNETES_PORT_443_TCP`, but change `tcp` to `https`
   - exit the container and terminate: `kubectl delete deployment arcade-wsproxy`